myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-18T14:26:03.953Z
 >
 > I see :) Federation is likely to be deployed until next spring.
 If you are going to make a big move, this would be a good time to do it 👍

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-18T14:02:10.023Z
->
-> This is slightly off topic but do you have the slightest idea of building a service like Fedica with Bluesky in the future?

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-18T13:44:51.332Z
->
-> I crashed Graysky once just now but I can't reproduce it

----
 <!-- MY-BSKY_TIMELINE:END -->